9nightss/LS-DeepScan/README.md

 ⚠️ Notes

-    Due to OS limitations, the progress bar may cap at ~98-99% due to excluded system folders.
+    Due to OS limitations, the progress bar may cap at ~98-99% on Windows due to excluded system folders even if the process is completed.
+Just check the indicator if       it changed its color..

     Currently optimized for Windows.
 Linux/macOS support is possible with small tweaks (encoding handling + file opener).

-    Future features (like content previews) are already scaffolded in the code.

 👀 Screenshot

-    You can drop in a screenshot here later showing the GUI in action.

 📃 License